Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Introduction

 Our analysis reveals that judges rate speeches by GPT-4.1 higher than those of human expert debaters.
 This result demonstrates the impressive debating capabilities of modern LLMs.
 At the same time, it raises important social concerns regarding the potential misuse of LLMs.

-To conclude, our contributions are as follows: \begin{itemize} \item We propose debate speech evaluation as a novel and challenging benchmark for the LLM-as-a-Judge paradigm. \item We present the first comprehensive evaluation of LLM judging capabilities on this task, using complex, carefully annotated, debate data. \item We analyze systematic differences between human and LLM judgments, and show that state-of-the-art models may surpass humans in composing argumentative text. \end{itemize}
+To conclude, our contributions are as follows: \begin{itemize}[topsep=5pt, itemsep=2pt, parsep=2pt] \item We propose debate speech evaluation as a novel and challenging benchmark for the LLM-as-a-Judge paradigm. \item We present the first comprehensive evaluation of LLM judging capabilities on this task, using complex, carefully annotated, debate data. \item We analyze systematic differences between human and LLM judgments, and show that state-of-the-art models may surpass humans in composing argumentative text. \end{itemize}